 The colder months bring with them lower barometric air pressure.
 Gas expands when heated and contracts when cold, as a result the lower air temperature causes the air to constrict causing lower pressure.
 The lower air pressure can cause the soft tissue around your joints to expand in response and create restriction in the joints.
 This can cause pain in the joints and the muscles.
 The muscles also constrict in colder weather and are more prone to dehydration, cramping and spasm, which is why warm-up sessions and stretching are so important in lower temperatures.

-How Cold Air Affects Pre-existing Conditions
+How Cold Weather Affects Pre-existing Conditions

-To prevent muscle aches in colder weather, always stretch and have a warm-up session to get your body loose and ready before doing anything in the cold air.
-Keep yourself warm by wearing layers of clothing to try to prevent the muscles from constricting in the cold, and practice good general health habits to prevent yourself from getting sick.[/vc_column_text][/vc_column][/vc_row]
+To prevent muscle aches in colder weather, always stretch and have a warm-up session to get your muscles well hydrated, loose and ready for activity.
+Keep yourself warm by wearing layers of clothing to prevent the muscles from constricting in the cold, and practice good general health and hygiene habits to prevent yourself from getting sick.